jarelllama/Scam-Blocklist/README.md

 ## Why the Domains and Host formats are not supported

-Malicious domains often have [wildcard DNS records](https://developers.cloudflare.com/dns/manage-dns-records/reference/wildcard-dns-records/) that allow for scammers to create large amounts of subdomains.
+Malicious domains often have [wildcard DNS records](https://developers.cloudflare.com/dns/manage-dns-records/reference/wildcard-dns-records/) that allow scammers to create large amounts of subdomains.
 Often, these subdomains are random strings such as `kwsjla.scam.com`.
 To find and add individual subdomains would require much effort and inflate the blocklist size.

 Only formats that make use of wildcard matching are supported as they can block all subdomains.
 This allows for further optimisations explained below.